BRIEF SUMMARY AND INTRODUCTION: Until just a few

 for choosing a legal entity.

-Under the "check-the-box" regulations, there is
+Under the "check-the-box" regulations, there is very

-operate in "naked" form, without limited liability,
+to operate in "naked" form, without limited liability,

 as a partnership.
 Also, since the 1997 "check-the-box" IRS